 On the second day we visit Culloden Battlefield, where the last Jacobite battle took place in 1746 with the defeat of the Prince's army.
-After the battlefield we look at the 5,000 year old Clava Burial Cairns, before going south to Perth and Glasgow taking in various sites on the way, such as Blair Castle, Scone Palace and Dunkeld Cathedral.
+After the battlefield we look at the 5,000 year old Clava Burial Cairns, before going south to Perth, taking in various sites on the way, such as Blair Castle, Scone Palace and Dunkeld Cathedral.

 Prices do not include entrance fees.
 Castles and most attractions are around £10.00 per person.
 Many museums and galleries in Scotland are free of charge.